shuaiOKshuai/SOLT-GNN/README.md

 ### Note
 - We repeat the experiments for five times and average the results for report (with standard deviation).
 Note that, for the five runs, we employ seeds {0, 1, 2, 3, 4} for parameters initialization.
 - The change of experimental environment may result in performance fluctuation for both the baselines and our SOLT-GNN.
 To reproduce the results in the paper, please set the experimental environment as illustrated above as much as possible.
 The utilized parameter settings are illustrated in the python commands.
-Note that,
+Note that, for the possible case of SOLT-GNN performing a bit worse which arising from environment change, the readers can further tune the parameters, including \mu_1
 - To